guardian/cql/README.md

   - a good syntax-highlighter/typeahead input, wrapped as something that is useable anywhere (e.g. lightweight web component), to address discoverability

 This repo is a PoC.

+### Release
+This repository uses [changesets](https://github.com/changesets/changesets) for version management.

+To release a new version with your changes, run `bun changeset add` and follow the prompts.
+This will create a new changeset file in the .changeset directory.
+Commit this file with your PR.

+When your PR is merged, Changesets will create a PR to release the new version.